DarkHacker28/Chat_Application_Using_JavaScript/README.md

 # Usage
 Start the server (Backend)
-From the backend directory, run the following command to start the server:

 npm start
-The server will now be running on http://localhost:5000.

 Start the React app (Frontend)
 Open a new terminal window and navigate to the frontend directory.
 Then run:

 npm start
-This will start the React development server on http://localhost:3000.

 You should now be able to visit http://localhost:3000 in your browser and use the chat application.